-PMBT has not obtained external assurance for the sustainability indicators disclosed in this SS.
-The Group acknowledges the credibility of an independent verification and will consider obtaining sustainability assurance in the future when data collection processes for the metallic silicon plant is more robust.
-This SS intends to address the impacts of PMBT's sustainability matters on both internal and external stakeholders.
+PMBT has not obtained external assurance for the sustainability indicators disclosed in this Sustainability Statement.
+The Group does acknowledge the credibility of an independent verification and will consider obtaining sustainability assurance in the future when data collection processes for the silicon metal plant is more robust.

+This Sustainability Statement is focused on addressing the impacts of PMBT's sustainability matters on both internal and external stakeholders.